The Truth About Plea Deals: Should You Ever Take One in a Criminal Case?

 - Criticism – Some argue plea deals let serious offenders off too easily or pressure people into unfair agreements.

-How Plea Bargains Work in Philadelphia
+How Plea Bargains Work

-In Philadelphia, your lawyer will negotiate with the prosecutor to see if a plea bargain is possible.
+Your lawyer will negotiate with the prosecutor to see if a plea bargain is possible.
 The process involves:

 - Looking at the evidence against you.